tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Additional interviews, once again conducted by Joker:

-* Stanisław van Dobroniak: brags about his win and his titlerun, nearly 600 days long.
+* Stanisław van Dobroniak: brags about his win and his title run, nearly 600 days long.
 He's full of himself, calls himself a god, warlord, and king.
 * Biesiad Strong: Joker asks him how many conspiracies he has thwarted, Strong jokingly remarks that all of them and one more.
   He promises to always stop conspiracies and do the same to Mister Z at the next show.
 Joker asks Biesiad to avenge Kornel, he asks if Kornel is part of any conspiracy.
   Joker denies, and Biesiad promises to avenge Kornel